Employee Benefits: Outplacement Service for Departing Workers

 What Is an Outplacement Service?

-Once it’s determined that outplacement services are required, the contracted agency provides a variety of benefits and on-demand services to affected employees.
-These services can include, but are not limited to:
+The agency provides a variety of benefits and on-demand services to affected employees, including but not limited to:

 - Resume and cover letter development and writing